What makes a Security Camera HD?

 The control device, such as PTZ, analog camera machine is simulated in wiring with an additional control line and the codec to control the ball rotation and zoom, but the IP cameras don’t need that, the network line can be used directly, saves a lot of man-hours and costs, especially in the larger project, the advantage of low cost of network cameras engineering is particularly prominent.

-- Maximum HD resolution is 2.1MP
+- HD resolution starting at 2.1MP

 - HD aspect ratio is 16:9 (compared to 5:4 or 4:3 in other surveillance cameras)